doleron/eigen3-multithread-arm-issue/README.md

 ^C
 ```

+So, on Intel there is no problem at all.
 So far, I can reproduce the problem only on ARM processors.

-Running 1 single thread in ARM 64 bits give me around 10.000ms per thread:
+To illustrate it, if I run 1 single thread in ARM 64 bits I get around 10.000ms per cycle:

 ```
 $ ./test